Spaf's Students, Past and Present

 Serdar Cabuk

-I was Serdar's co-advisor, with Carla Brodley at Tufts.
-His PhD dissertation involved exploration of how to create covert timing channels in the IP protocol, and how to discover those same types of channel.
-Serdar graduated in December, 2006.
+I was Serdar's co-advisor, with Carla Brodley (formerly with Purdue ECE, now at Northeastern University).
+His dissertation work involved exploration of how to create covert timing channels in the IP protocol, and how to discover those same types of channel.
+Serdar graduated in December 2006.
 He is a partner with KPMG.

 Brian Carrier